 New genetic association datasets

-- The MAGIC 2021 glycemic traits GWAS datasets add associations for fasting glucose, fasting insulin, two-hour glucose, and HbA1c (all adjusted for BMI).
+The MAGIC 2021 glycemic traits GWAS datasets add associations for fasting glucose, fasting insulin, two-hour glucose, and HbA1c (all adjusted for BMI) to the portals.
 These results, from the Meta-Analyses of Glucose and Insulin-related traits Consortium (MAGIC), were recently published by Chen, Spracklen, Marenne, Varshney, Corbin, et al. Results are integrated into the portals in five single-ancestry datasets, for African Americans, sub-Saharan Africans, East Asians, Europeans, Hispanics, and South Asians.

-- Datasets from the latest Trans-Omics for Precision Medicine (TOPMed) study of sleep-disordered breathing (Cade et al., 2021) include associations for five different measures of apnea in an overall analysis, TOPMed Sleep Apnea WGS, plus stratified subsets for females, males, European ancestry individuals, European ancestry females, and European ancestry males.
+This release also includes several datasets from the latest Trans-Omics for Precision Medicine (TOPMed) study of sleep-disordered breathing (Cade et al., 2021).
+Associations for five different measures of apnea are available in an overall analysis, TOPMed Sleep Apnea WGS, plus stratified subsets for females, males, European ancestry individuals, European ancestry females, and European ancestry males.
 Summary statistic files for these datasets are available from the Downloads pages of the CMDKP and the SDKP.

 New information available on Gene pages